keobox/turic/lesson03/topics.md

   * This wrapping is guranteed just for `unsigned` types but it's an undefined behaviour for the signed types, so is more dangerous.
 It's printing -128 but anything can happen.
 * Implicit promotion `char` to `int` in expressions.
+* Legal overflow of an unsigned char.
+No warnings here.